-Brand new wheels that you can buy at a tire shop or a dealership are the most expensive.
+Brand-new OEM wheels that you can buy at a tire shop or a dealership are the most expensive.
 Aftermarket rims are usually cheaper (starting at around $200 each), though specialty aftermarket rims can cost as much as $1000 each.

 Steel is the least expensive and the most durable, but they are heavy and are not ideal for quick acceleration.
-Alloy rims are a combination of lighter metals that have a sportier look, save gas and provide a better driving experience.
+Alloy rims are a combination of lighter metals that have a sportier look, save gas, and provide a better driving experience.